mjflores/Face_Analysis/README.md

 # Facial expression recognition
-Recogniton of facial expression by using ResNet50
+Recognition of facial expression by using ResNet50 and transfer learning and fine-tuning